GreatDevelopers/SageLaTeX/shm/README.md

-By reading all these files you would easily learn learn how to use SageMath in LatTeX
+By reading all these files you would easily learn learn how to use SageMath in LaTeX

 # Pre-requirement
   * LaTeX